Gucangqing/COMP2113course-project/README.md

 4. A list of non-standard C/C++ libraries, if any, that are used in your work and integrated to your code repo.
 Please also indicate what features in your game are supported by these libraries.

-  We didn't use any non-standard C/C++ lirary.
+  We didn't use any non-standard C/C++ library.

 5. Compilation and execution instructions.
 Simply put, this serves like a "Quick start" of your game.